Employment Insurance Compassionate Care Benefits

 Can I combine compassionate care benefits with other types of benefits?

 Yes.
-You can combine compassionate care benefits with other types of benefits.
+You can combine compassionate care benefits with other type of benefits.

 However, the type of other benefit may make a difference to the length of your claim, as described below.

-Compassionate care benefits combined with regular EI benefits
+Compassionate care benefits combined with other special benefits

 You can receive up to 50 weeks of benefits when compassionate care benefits are combined with EI regular benefits.
 For more information, visit the Service Canada Web site.